dxc-technology/halstack-style-guide/components/link/README.md

 The states are the same for both modes, starting in the normal state where the user didn't interact with the element, following by the hover state.
 In this state is common the use of the pointer cursor as an indicator of the navigation once clicking in the object.

 Also, in the default state, an underline style will appear once the user hovers the link with the cursor.
 For the underline mode, the difference will indicate changing the color of the item.
+In the case that the link already has some color, the only change on hover will be the cursor.

 If the user decides to click on the link, then it will pass to another state defined as a visited state.
 For both possibilities, this status will be represented with a purple color to indicate to the user that the link was already visited in a previous interaction.